mjfrigaard/sharing-your-work/manuscript/03chapter.md

 ---

-## Example: 2019 Presidential Debates
+## Example: FiveThirtyEight's 2019 Presidential debate project

 ***I read something on the internet, got curious, and decided I wanted to dig a little deeper.***